 Finally, the most important step in your preparation is tracking your progress.
 Ensure that you maintain a journal or a tracker to keep a record of all the chapters you’ve covered in the JEE, NEET, and board exam syllabus.
 This will help you identify anything that you may have missed while studying.

+Learn how to prepare for entrance exams like JEE and NEET.
 While we know that there is no one-size-fits-all approach to being productive, any one of the aforementioned pointers can help you manage time for JEE preparation.
 Armed with these tools and tips, you will be on track with your studies for JEE, NEET, as well as board exams.

 Sara started her professional journey in a newsroom and quickly realised that words and stories are her happy place.
 You may have noticed that she adores her alliteration.
 She’s also an ailurophile who needs her fix of cute kitty reels to unwind.
 A warm cup of coffee, chocolates with hazelnut, and a Netflix binge on a cosy chair are all she needs in life.
 Trees and beaches make her very happy too.